As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Noted as one of the most beautiful and lustrous forms of clear quartz crystals, it is a completely transparent form of quartz crystals.
 It comes specifically from the Herkimer Co. vicinity in the Mohawk Valley region of Central New York State.

 If you are looking for a white and translucent form of Quartz.
-It is also considered among the most beautiful and natural forms of Quartz, and it gives the transparent look of being milky white.
+It is also considered among the most beautiful and natural forms of quartz, giving it a transparent look of milky white.

-This is yet another opaque and translucent form of Quartz that primarily comes in black color.
-It is also referred to as smoky quartz due to its black color scheme.
+This is yet another opaque and translucent form of Quartz that primarily comes in black.
+It is also called smoky quartz due to its black color scheme.

 If you want to take a look at some of the most beautiful and gorgeous light green and translucent forms of Quartz with Hedenbergite inclusions, Praseme is the one for you.